 The guy who gets his car stolen by Ed Harris in London is the same guy who got his Hummer stolen by Sir Sean Connery in The Rock (1996), another of Jerry Bruckheimer's movies which also starred Nicolas Cage and Ed Harris.

 When showing the map of the grounds to the President, Ben tells him it belonged to a slave of Washington's named Charlotte.
 This is the same name as in the clue to the Templar treasure that Charles Carroll gave to Gates' ancestor (and which turned out to be the name of a ship).
 Presumably Mt.
 Vernon was one of many dead ends which Ben pursued in his search for Charlotte and the Templar treasure prior to the events of the first movie, which would explain why he knew about the hidden compartment and how it worked, or it might just be a sly reference to the first National Treasure (2004).

-The night before the scenes at the University of Maryland were to be filmed a half inch of snow fell.
+The night before the scenes at the University of Maryland were to be filmed, a half inch of snow fell.
 The crew then had to use fire hoses to hose down the entire McKeldin Mall and nearby locations to melt the snow for continuity in the movie.

-In the Booth diary the remaining part of the page after the words Thomas Gates Artifex (artifex: Latin) adj., skilled, masterful) is the word Aenigmatum, or enigma.
-The Latin word and Greek word brought together mean one who is skilled in puzzles.
+In the Booth diary, the remaining part of the page after the words "Thomas Gates Artifex" (artifex: Latin, nominative singular, a noun meaning "master") is the latinised Greek word "Aenigmatum", (genitive plural) meaning "of puzzles".
+The Latin word and Greek word brought together mean "master of puzzles".

 The trivia items below may give away important plot points.